BepInEx/BepInEx.Debug/README.md

 **How to use:** This is a preloader patcher.
 Put the compiled DLL into `BepInEx/patchers`.
 Requires BepInEx 5 (or BepInEx 4 with MonoMod.RuntimeDetour).

+### RedirectInternalLogs

+This preloader patcher allows to capture and redirect Unity internal debug logs (i.e. the contents of `output_log.txt`).
+Preloader patch provides a public event one can listen to which will receive all Unity logs, including internal debug logs that are only output to `output_log.txt`.

+Unlike output log, which can be disabled in the game, this redirect will always capture said debug logs.

+**Right now WIP:** currently only outputs all logs to `myLog.log` to the game core (which can crash because of access violation).

 ### Simple Mono Profiler
 A simple profiler that can be used in any Unity player build as long as it can run BepInEx 5.x.
 It can generate a .csv file with profiling results from an arbitrary length of time.